-Instead, set a firm wake up time.
+Instead, set a firm wake-up time.
 Any time before then—even a mere 15 minutes—means that it’s still time to sleep.
-The more he hears this message, the more he’ll know that waking up crying doesn’t mean getting up for the day.
+The more she hears this message, the more she knows that waking up crying doesn’t mean getting up for the day.

-Change his diaper if need be, then have him go straight back to bed.
-If he continues to cry, check in every 15 minutes to reassure him you’re there, and that it’s still not wake up time.
+Change her diaper if need be, then have her go straight back to bed.
+If she continues to cry, check in every 15 minutes to reassure her you’re there, and that it’s still not wake-up time.

-Then, make sure that once it is time to wake up, that you do get him up as scheduled.
-Do this consistently and he’ll take your word and trust that you’ll get him up at the same time every morning.
+Then, make sure that once it is time to wake up, you do get her up as scheduled.
+Do this consistently and she’ll likely take your word and trust that you’ll get her up at the same time every morning.

 7. Use a toddler alarm clock

 Let’s say you don’t want him out of bed until 7am.
-The clock will remain off throughout the morning, which is his signal to stay in bed.
-But the minute 7am rolls around, it’ll turn on, say, a green light, which gives him the go-ahead to get out of bed.
+The clock can remain off throughout the morning, which is his signal to stay in bed.
+But the minute 7am rolls around, it can turn on, say, a green light, which gives him the go-ahead to get out of bed.

 Early mornings—especially the ones that keep getting earlier and earlier—are no way to start the day.
-Thankfully, you can turn things around with a few simple tweaks.
+Thankfully, you can fix when your child wakes with a few simple tweaks.

-Cap nap time at 3pm so that he doesn’t have a hard time falling asleep come bedtime.
+Cap daytime sleep at 3pm so that he doesn’t have a hard time falling asleep come bedtime.
 If he’s sleeping well, see what happens if you push bedtime back—he only needs 11-12 hours of sleep at night before waking up.

 We all knew we’d wake up earlier with kids, but not this early.
-Now with these tips, you can extend those mornings wake ups a bit more—at least past 3:45am.
+Now with these tips, you can extend those mornings wake-ups and get enough sleep—at least past 3:45am.